 Further, the Respondent is not a licensee, authorized agent, or related in any way to the Complainant, nor is authorized in any way to use the Complainant's trademarks or to register or use the disputed domain name.

 The Complainant claims there is no evidence of demonstrable preparations to use nor actual use of the disputed domain name in connection with a bona fide offering of goods or services.
-Rather, the disputed domain name redirects to Complainant's official website.
+Rather, the disputed domain name is inactive.